Travel Information

 |

-Buses heading the direction'Rivne', 'Ternopil' and 'Dubno' etc.
+Buses heading in the direction 'Rivne', 'Ternopil' and 'Dubno'

-leave at irregular times during the day, the first one starting
+etc. leave at irregular times during the day.
+It is several

-what you pay for.
-All of the buses are very old and are
+but you get what you pay for.
+All of the buses are old

-sometimes prone to breakdowns.
-The smaller ones can get
+and are sometimes prone to breakdowns.
+The smaller ones

-extremely crowded, with passengers picked up along the
+can get extremely crowded, with passengers picked up along

-way having to stand in the aisles for most of the journey.
+the way having to stand in the aisle for most of the journey.

 |